 N.M.
 Carroll Manor Home is an affordable assisted living facility for seniors in Baltimore City, MD.
 The N.M.
 Carroll community features onsite meals, activities, and services for residents.
 Various activities and programs help residents to maintain healthy lifestyles

 Led by the United Methodist Women, Fairhaven collects an annual offering for residents in the N.M.
 Carroll Manor Home.
 For more information on the work of the United Methodist Women, go to http://fairhavenumcmaryland.com/united-methodist-women/.

 11. Halloween Candy Program for the U.S. Troops (Operation Gratitude)

-Fairhaven collects Halloween candy for Operation Gratitude.
+In recent years, Fairhaven has collected Halloween candy for Operation Gratitude.
 This program annually sends 200,000+ care packages filled with food, entertainment, hygiene supplies, and handmade items, plus personal letters of appreciation.
-These packages go to veterans, first responders, new recruits, wounded heroes, their care givers, and individually named US service members deployed overseas and their families waiting at home.
+These packages go to veterans, first responders, new recruits, wounded heroes, their care givers, individual US service members deployed overseas, and their families waiting at home.

 Operation Gratitude aims to lift the spirits and meet the evolving needs of the military and first responder communities.
 It provides volunteer opportunities for civilians anywhere in America to express their appreciation to all who serve our nation.
 Since its inception in 2003, Operation Gratitude volunteers have shipped more than 1,600,000 care packages.